Your Local Injury Law Firm in Oceanside

 Oceanside Office2424 Vista Way #206, Oceanside, CA 92054

-As mentioned above, an injured person has the right to seek compensation for their injuries, even if the defendant was found not guilty in a criminal court.
+As mentioned above, an injured person has the right to seek compensation for their injuries.
 If negligence played a role in the injury of a person, that person and their Oceanside personal injury lawyer may choose to seek compensation for:

 - Loss of wages (if an injury prevents working)